Elbow Surgery and Holism

 Additionally, yoga and qigong link mind, body, breath, and energy.
 As stated above, practices like these allow us to complement Western medicine with holistic remedies.
-The very nature of breathing, moving body with breath, and activating energy within can do wonders for healing.
+The very nature of breathing, moving the body with breath, and activating energy within can do wonders for healing.

 And, think about it.
-After elbow surgery, there’s a strong chance that you have limited range of motion.
+After elbow surgery, there’s a strong chance that you have a limited range of motion.
 Both yoga and qigong aren’t about doing more.
 Rather, these holistic activities are about being with what is occurring now.

 So, you have a bum elbow?
 So what!
 Yes, you may not be able to open a jar or put your hair up in a ponytail.
 But you can still flow, gently.

 Yoga and qigong can help us reduce stress after elbow surgery.
 These healing arts can lower tension, improve mood, and even help us enjoy a better night’s sleep.

 As I said, I was/am an active human being.
 At times, I can’t sit still.
 Yet, constantly going, always doing, and being more, more, more aren’t healthy either.

 Just like balancing Western medicine with holistic health, we need to rest as much as we do.

 My OT harped on my getting a good sleep.
 In fact, early on during OT, she’d even ask me how I was sleeping at night.

 One time, my OT made me a splint to wear during the night in an attempt to get my arm to become unstuck.
 But guess what?
 She said to me, “Elizabeth, if this splint starts to hurt you and interferes with your sleep… take it off!
 It’s more important to me that you rest, as it restores your healing capacities.”